fgrosse/go-coverage-report/README.md

 - Currently, code coverage profiles are uploaded as GitHub artifacts which automatically expire after 90 days.
   In a repository which receives changes only infrequently, this might lead to issues when trying to compare the code coverage of a pull request with the code coverage of the main branch (see fgrosse/go-coverage-report#5).
+  As a workaround, consider using `workflow_dispatch`.
 - Support **for forks** is limited since the necessary `GITHUB_TOKEN` permissions don't allow to post comments to the pull request of the base repository (see fgrosse/go-coverage-report#15).
 If forks are important for you, this action might not be the best solution.